petermikeska67/NHDS/README.md

 - Save the most recent scan as a JSON file via the UI.
 - Trigger scans programmatically with `POST /api/scan` or fetch the latest result from `GET /api/last-scan`.

-## Future Ideas
+## Gimmicky Features
-- Next up: uptime history, alerts for new devices, and richer exports (CSV, HTML).
+- Discord webhook for sening messages and updates
+- Webhook for sending messages and updates